tenzir/tenzir/web/docs/tql2/operators/context/create_geoip.md

 ### `db_path : string (optional)`

-The path to the [MMDB](https://maxmind.github.io/MaxMind-DB/) database.
+The path to the [MMDB](https://maxmind.github.io/MaxMind-DB/) database, relative to the node's working directory.

 ## Examples